 Today, there is a dizzying array of security products that claim to automate the collection, correlation, and analysis of everything happening on your network.
 While advancements in security technologies are taking us to new heights, these products still require a certain level of human effort to work as advertised.
+More than a marginal level of significance, talent can be as much as 50 percent of the success equation:

 The biggest problem with security operations is finding and keeping skilled security professionals.